-Eczema is not always caused by an allergy, but the two often go together.
+Allergies aren’t always to blame for eczema, but the two often go together.
 And it’s not likely your child will have a problem.
 Only a small number of babies and young kids have eczema.
-Here's what you need to know about allergies and eczema in your kids, along with advice on how to treat them.
+But if she does, here's what you need to know about these conditions in kids, plus advice on how to treat them.

-- Eczema symptoms include a dry, itchy, scaly, red rash.
+- Symptoms include a dry, itchy, scaly, red rash.
 It may ooze and crust over, especially if your child scratches it.

 - The rash can be quite irritating.
 It can make it hard for kids to sleep.

 - Soaps and cosmetics, cleaners, wool, dust mites, pollen, pet dander, and dry weather can cause flare-ups.

 How Do Eczema and Allergies Affect Each Other?